The Blades (band): Reshuffle (1981–86)

-In 1985, The Blades released the album The Last Man in Europe.
+In 1985, The Blades released the album The Last Man in Europe, and that same year, Conor Brady was recruited as the band's main guitarist.

 Post break-up

 Paul Cleary continued with a band The Partisans, and later led an eight-piece pub rock band called The Cajun Kings.
 He also released solo material.
-In 2001, Reekus records released a double CD boxset, Those were the Days, which included both The Last Man in Europe and Raytown Revisited.
+In 2001, the band released a double CD boxset, Those were the Days, which included both The Last Man in Europe and Raytown Revisited.

-In Roddy Doyle's novel The Commitments the Blades are mentioned when Jimmy Rabbitte remarks that he recognises people in the audience as having been at Blades' gigs years earlier.
+In Roddy Doyle's novel The Commitments The Blades are mentioned when Jimmy Rabbitte remarks that he recognises people in the audience as having been at Blades' gigs years earlier.
 The implication was that Blades fans were working class and knew their music, but were also slightly older than other Dublin gig-goers.

 Reunion And Smalltime EP (2013–present)

-The Blades reformed in 2013 for some live performances in Dublin including an appearance on The Late Late Show in November 2013.
-In November 2015, they released their first new music as The Blades since 1985 with a 4-track EP entitled Smalltime, including the single "Harder Times" which received positive reviews.
-In January 2024, they reunited for a performance on RTE's The Tommy Tiernan Show.
+The Blades reformed in 2013 for some live performances in Dublin, including an appearance on The Late Late Show in November 2013.
+In November 2015, they released their first new music as The Blades since 1985 with a 4-track EP entitled Smalltime, which received positive reviews.
+In December 2016 The Blades released their comeback album 'Modernised' on Raytown Records, which contained twelve new original songs written by Paul Cleary.
+In January 2024, they performed on RTE's The Tommy Tiernan Show.

+The band still plays regularly around Ireland, and are very much looking forward to their 50th anniversary in 2027.